bitwalker/functools/README.md

 If you have other tools you think belong in this package, by all means fork the repo and send a pull request.
 I'd like to make this a one stop shop for functional programming needs in Go.

+Right now I'm looking for help making the library more robust and error-proof.
+Currently, things are pretty fragile with no input validation whatsoever.

 ## License

 The MIT License (MIT)